Global equities and commodities explode on weak US jobs data | ExBulletin

 Global equities and commodities explode on weak US jobs data

-NEW YORK / LONDON (Reuters) – Commodity prices surged, the dollar slipped to a two-month low and major global stock indices hit record highs on Friday after weak employment data in the US for April has alleviated fears that a booming economy will trigger interest rate inflation.
+Commodity prices surged, the dollar slipped to a two-month low and major global stock indices hit record highs on Friday after weak US employment data for April eased fears that a booming economy triggers inflation and higher interest rates.

 The data allayed fears that the Federal Reserve would scale back its massive stimulus package anytime soon and was seen to help President Joe Biden implement his plans for billions of dollars in new spending on infrastructure and education.